10,000 EV driving miles

 Will my battery be ready when I need to drive?

 Yes.
-Using our app, you can tell us when you need the vehicle to be ready and how much charge it needs and we’ll save this to your profile.
+Using our app, you can tell us when you need the electric car or vehicle to be ready and how much charge it needs and we’ll save this to your profile.

 For unexpected journeys you can use the app to override charging schedules and switch to standard charging at any time.

-1 E.ON Energy customers who enter the V2G trial stand to benefit from savings of up to an equivalent of 10,000 miles per annum, (£308) based upon the following assumptions; 40kWh Nissan Leaf, 168 miles (WLTP test procedure) on a full charge (0.238kWh per mile) and an assumed energy price of 12.93p/kWh.
+1 Customers who enter the V2G trial stand to benefit from savings of up to an equivalent of 10,000 miles per annum (£308), based upon the following assumptions; 40kWh Nissan Leaf, 168 miles (WLTP test procedure) on a full charge (0.238kWh per mile) and an assumed energy price of 12.93p/kWh.
+This may vary depending on the customers’ energy supplier.